ministryofjustice/laa-maat-court-data-api/README.md

 ### Pre-requisites

 1. Docker
 2. SSH
-3. An editor/IDE of some sort - preferably Intellij/Ecilipse
+3. An editor/IDE of some sort - preferably Intellij/Eclipse
 4. Grade
-5. aws cli
+5. AWS CLI
 6. kubectl
+7. Java 17

 We're using [Gradle](https://gradle.org/) to build the application.
 This also includes plugins for generating IntelliJ configuration.